Tonsillectomy

 Bleeding

-Occasionally, you may have some bleeding.
+- Occasionally, you may have some bleeding.
 Serious bleeding is rare and can occur up to 10 days post-operatively.
-A little fresh blood in your hanky is no cause for concern but if it starts dripping actively, you should:
+A little fresh blood in your hanky is no cause for concern, but if it starts dripping actively, you should:

-• Sit down in a chair and relax.
+- Sit down in a chair and relax.
 (Do not lie down)

-• Place an ice-pack (or a bag of frozen peas etc) over your forehead.
+- Place an ice pack (or a bag of frozen peas etc) over your forehead.

-• Try sucking an ice-cube.
+- Try sucking an ice cube.

-If these measures do not stop the bleeding and it continues unabated without any sign of slowing down after 15 minutes, you should go to your closest Accident and Emergency (Casualty) department.
-Avoid all moderate and heavy physical activity, including sport for ten days after the operation.
-Avoid bending down to pick things up, especially heavy weights.
+- If these measures do not stop the bleeding and it continues unabated without any sign of slowing down after 15 minutes, you should go to your closest Accident and Emergency (Casualty) department.

 How to Eat After Tonsillectomy Surgery

-Every patient hears about all the ice cream he can consume after having his tonsils removed.
-Though ice cream does soothe a raw, painful throat after a tonsillectomy, it’s not the only dietary choice.
-Eating the correct types of food and avoiding others is essential.
 The correct post-op diet decreases recovery time and allows your throat to heal quickly.
 After the first 3 days, you should move to solid foods.
 Recovery from a tonsillectomy takes between 1 to 2 weeks.
 During this time, slight weight loss may occur but is quickly regained after full recovery.

 Liquid Diet

-Immediately after your tonsillectomy, it is important to drink fluids to hydrate your body.
-Clear liquids are initially encouraged after the anesthesia wears off.
-Water, clear juice (not acidic) and chicken broth are ideal beverages.
-Drink the beverages cold or at room temperature, but never hot.
-Warm or hot beverages may irritate the surgical area.
 According to Associates in Otolaryngology Head and Neck Surgery; drink 4 oz.
 (1⁄2 cup) of liquids every 30 minutes.
 Avoid acidic beverages such as citrus and tomato juice, which will burn your throat.
 Add additional beverages to your diet when you feel comfortable and do not feel nauseous.
 However, milk and dairy beverages are not encouraged until 24 hours after surgery.

 Soft Foods

-As soon as you are tolerating liquids well, add soft foods to your diet.
-Include eggs, soft cereals and yogurt on your breakfast post-tonsillectomy menu.
-Lunch and dinner soft food items can include pasta as well as steamed fruits and vegetables.
 Enjoy sweet treats such as pudding, custard, ice pops, Italian ice, and of course, ice cream.
 Avoid pineapple, grapefruit, oranges, tomatoes and cranberries because they are too acidic.
 Prepare foods at room temperature.
-Most any easy-to-chew, soft foods are appropriate after your tonsils are removed.
+Most easy-to-chew, soft foods are appropriate after your tonsils are removed.

 Solid Foods

 Attempt to switch from a soft food diet to a solid, normal diet as soon as possible.
 Though your throat may remain sore for up to two weeks, it is critical not to rely on soft diet foods.
-Gradually add small amounts of solid food into your meals.
+Gradually add small amounts of solid food to your meals.

 Suggestions and Tips

-After your surgery – first 24 hours
+After your surgery – the first 24 hours

-Following tonsillectomy, you may feel groggy and sleepy as a result of the anesthesia.
+Following tonsillectomy, you may feel groggy and sleepy as a result of the anaesthesia.
 They will normally need several hours in a hospital ward after the operation to make sure they are recovering normally.
-Once the doctor is satisfied, your will be able to go home.
-Most of the patient will find that their throat feels slightly sore after the procedure.
-This is perfectly normal.
-You will be totally pain free with the regular oral painkillers.
-Smaller child may prefer to be treated with suppository.
+Once the doctor is satisfied, you will be able to go home.

 Eating and drinking

 You will normally be able to start drinking liquids two hours after the operation.
-Usually the first magic lollypop will be given you as soon as you are fully awake.
+Usually, the first magic lollypop will be given to you as soon as you are fully awake.
 You can begin eating several hours after that.
-You may want to take the painkillers about an hour before you eat, as this may make it easier to eat and swallow the food.
-It is also very important that you drink plenty of fluids, so do not become dehydrated.

 Postoperative First week